List of highest-grossing action films: Highest-grossing films by year

-Highest-grossing action film series and franchises
+Highest-grossing film franchises

 The following is a list of highest grossing film series and franchises.
 The top 3 are along the highest-grossing film series and franchises of all time, being, 5th, 8th and 16th.
-James Bond is the highest-grossing action film series with over $7.84 billion, while Top Gun has the best average with $926.6 million per film.
+James Bond is the highest-grossing action film series with over $7.83 billion, while Top Gun has the best average with $933.6 million per film.

 (The films in each franchise can be viewed by selecting "show".)

-Biggest worldwide openings for action films

-This list charts films the biggest worldwide openings for action films.
-Since many films do not open on Fridays in many markets, the 'opening' is taken to be the gross between the first day of release and the first Sunday following the movie's release.
-Figures prior to the year 2002 are not available.